-According to above mentioned Hadith, Zakat Al-Fitr or Sadaqat-ul-Fitr (or fitrah/fitrana) is Wajib upon every Muslim including slave, freeman, male, female, young, new-born and old.
-Compulsion of Zakat ul-Fitr on a Muslim is same as the Nisab of normal Zakat (Nisab Is the exemption limit for the payment of Zakat).
+According to above mentioned Hadith, Zakat Al-Fitr or Sadaqat-ul-Fitr (or fitrah/fitrana) is Wajib upon every Muslim including slave, freeman, male, female, young, new-born, and old.
+The compulsion of Zakat ul-Fitr on a Muslim is the same as the Nisab of normal Zakat (Nisab Is the exemption limit for the payment of Zakat).

-The amount of Sadaqa Al-Fitr to be given by each person is an amount minimum or equivalent to one Sa' of grain / barley / date.
-Sa’ is an ancient measure of volume and most common understanding is that one Sa' is equivalent to approx. 2.25-2.5 KGs.
+The amount of Sadaqa Al-Fitr to be given by each person is an amount minimum or equivalent to one Sa' of grain/barley/date.
+Sa’ is an ancient measure of volume and the most common understanding is that one Sa' is equivalent to approx. 2.25-2.5 KGs.
 However, Muslim scholars all around the world usually announce the amount of Zakat Al-Fitr to be paid during Ramadan.

-As in normal Zakat, Zakat Al-Fitr is distributed among poor and needy Muslim.
-It is preferable to give Sadaqat-ul-Fitr first to needy relatives, then to needy neighbors and then to other needy Muslims.
+As in normal Zakat, Zakat Al-Fitr is distributed among poor and needy Muslims.
+It is preferable to give Sadaqat-ul-Fitr first to needy relatives, then to needy neighbors, and then to other needy Muslims.

 Zakat Al-Fitr should be paid before the Eid Prayer.

 Celebrate the day with your loved ones by indulging in delicious festive feasts and handing out gifts.
 Give out charity as much as you can so that your underprivileged Muslim brother and sisters can also celebrate this blessed festival.